Singapore Maritime Gallery

 ||The Singapore Maritime Gallery tells the story of Singapore’s transformation from a thriving trading post into a premier Global Hub Port and the world’s leading International Maritime Centre.
 Seize the opportunity to experience our rich maritime heritage, while learning about the vital link between the maritime industry and our daily lives.

 To ensure that our Gallery remains a safe environment for everyone, safe management measures have been put in place.
-These include the use of SafeEntry/TraceTogether upon entry and exit, temperature taking*, safe distancing of at least 1 metre at all times and admission of no more than 8 pax in a group.
+These include the use of SafeEntry/TraceTogether upon entry and exit, safe distancing of at least 1 metre at all times and admission of no more than 5 persons in a group.
 Please wear a mask at all times.
 If you feel unwell, please do not visit the Gallery.

 Due to the reduced permitted capacity, we seek your patience and understanding that there may be some waiting time prior to any entry into the Gallery.